- Plesk for Linux

 - md5 is the authentication method, which requires the client to supply a double-MD5-hashed password for authentication.

-Note: In the above configuration user john.doe from database example1 has access to database example2 and vice versa.
-To allow user john.doe remotely connect to example1 database only, specify directives as following in the end of
+Warning: In the above configuration user john.doe from database example1 has access to database example1 only.
+To allow user john.doe remotely connect to example1 database as well as other databases like example2 database and vice versa, specify directives as following at the end of

 As for other authentication methods refer to PostgreSQL documentation.